 Karen Cortell Reisman, author of two books and president of Speak For Yourself®, works with dental groups on how to make more money.
 It’s all in how you speak for yourself.
-Visit her website at www.KarenCortellReisman.com.
+For more information visit www.KarenCortellReisman.com